codingforpleasure/customized-workspace/Ubuntu/useful-resources/matplotlib.md

     plt.bar(courses, values, color='lightblue',
             width=0.4)

-    # If you would like different color for bar
+    # If you would like different color for each bar
     # color=['#03045e', '#0077b6', '#00b4d8','#90e0ef' ]

     plt.xlabel("Courses offered")